Martin Juhar

-Martin Juhar (born 9 March 1988) is a former Slovak footballer.
-He is universal midfielder who plays at right or left side.
+Martin Juhar (born 9 March 1988) is a former Slovak footballer who is currently the manager of 3.
+Liga club FC Lokomotíva Košice.
+He was a universal midfielder who played at the right or left side.

-Career
+Club career

 Juhar made his Corgoň Liga debut in a 1–1 draw against Slovan Bratislava on 10 May 2008.
 He scored his first goal in a 1–1 draw against Senica on 22 April 2011.

 Juhar signed a three-year contract for AC Sparta Prague on 14 June 2011, debuting in a pre-season friendly match against 1860 Munich at pre-season training camp on 23 June.
 He made his league debut against České Budějovice on 31 July and scored his first goal against Žižkov on 12 September.

+International career

 On 19 November 2013, Juhar became one of the debutants for the Slovakia national football team in a goalless draw against Gibraltar.

+Managerial career

+On 22 November 2025, it was announced that Juhar would be the manager of 3.
+Liga club FC Lokomotíva Košice after previously playing there.

 Personal life

 After retiring from professional football, Juhar became an interior designer who created wooden furniture.